helm/helm/examples/bootstrap/README.md

 # Bootstrapping Deployment Manager

 Welcome to the bootstrap example.
-The instructions below will step you through the process of building and running a local instance of Deployment Manager on your local machine, and then using it to deploy another instance in your cluster.
+The instructions below will step you through the process of building and running a local instance of DM on your local machine, and then using it to deploy another instance of DM in your cluster.

-This example provides insights into how Deployment Manager works, and is recommended for anyone interested in contributing to the project.
+This example provides insights into how DM works, and is recommended for anyone interested in contributing to the project.

+## Prerequisites

+Before you can bootstrap DM, the following prerequisites must be satisfied.

+### Kubernetes cluster and go configuration

-The instructions below assume that you have a Kubernetes cluster up and running, and that you can run `kubectl` commands against it.
-They also assume that that you're working with a clone of the repository installed in the src folder of your GOPATH and that your PATH contains `$GOPATH/bin`, per convention.
+1. Make sure your Kubernetes cluster is up and running, and that you can run `kubectl` commands against it.
+1. Clone this repository into the src folder of your GOPATH, if you haven't already.
+1. Make sure your PATH contains `$GOPATH/bin`.

-## Installing required python packages
+### Installing required python packages

-Since Deployment Manager uses Python and will be running locally on your machine, you will first need to make sure the necessary Python packages are installed.
-This assumes that you have already installed the pip package management system on your machine.
+Since Deployment Manager uses Python and will be running locally on your machine, you need to make sure the necessary Python packages are installed.
+This step assumes that you have already installed the pip package management system on your machine.

 ```
-sudo pip install -r expandybird/requirements.txt
+pip install -r expandybird/requirements.txt
 ```

+Note: depending on how you installed python and pip, you may need to use `sudo` for this command.

+## Bootstrapping Deployment Manager

+With the prerequisites satisfied, you're ready to bootstrap DM.

-## Building and installing the binaries
+### Building and installing the binaries

-Next, you're going to build and install the Deployment Manager binaries.
+First, you're going to build and install the DM binaries.
 You can do this by running make in the repository root.

 ```
 make
 ```

-## Bootstrapping Deployment Manager

-Now, you're ready to bootstrap Deployment Manager into the cluster.

 ### Start Deployment Manager on localhost

-First, start the three Deployment Manager binaries on localhost using the supplied bootstrap script.
+Next, start the three DM binaries on localhost using the supplied bootstrap script.

 ```
 ./examples/bootstrap/bootstrap.sh